 - Infographics and clip art are not suitable.

-Please use your faculty or office category, and optionally, whether it is Practice or Technology-related.
+Please use up to 3 categories for your article, these can include your faculty or office category, and optionally, whether it is Practice or Technology-related.

-Add all the relevant tags, choosing from the list of frequently used tags.
+Add up to 5 relevant tags, choosing from the list of frequently used tags..

 SEO: Find out how to get more out of the YoastSEO plugin.